-Cap Corps is a year long opportunity for young adults to live in intentional community while serving those in need.
+Cap Corps is a year long Catholic Volunteer Program for young adults to live in intentional community while serving those in need.
 The program was founded in 1993 by the Capuchin Franciscan Friars to extend their ministry to the poor and share the Capuchin charism.

 Cap Corps is centered around four pillars: Community + Service + Simplicity + Prayer.